mohamaddao/mcp-tutorial-complete-guide/README.md

 ## 🌟 About This Tutorial

-This tutorial provides a structured learning path for understanding and implementing the Model Context Protocol (MCP), a standardized way for AI assistants to interact with external tools and services.
+This tutorial provides a structured learning path for understanding and implementing the Model Context Protocol (MCP), a standardized way for tools to interact with external services and resources.

 - ✅ **Progressive Learning Path** - From fundamentals to advanced implementations
 - ✅ **Practical Examples** - Real-world applications and use cases